.png)

 Helpful Resource Links

 There are many resources available by searching online.
 Chad's Legacy Project only references non-profits and governmental agencies below in an effort to provide a focused and comprehensive list of non-commercial resources.
-For fee-for-service treatments and services, you should conduct a separate online search.
+For fee-for-service and .com services, you should conduct a careful and separate online search.

 Do you or someone you know battle with mental illness in some way?